Copy and paste the below script into your own website or blog to embed this book.

 Daisy: People always say I didn’t graduate high school but I did.
 When I walked across the stage to get my diploma, Simone was cheering for me.
 She was so proud of me.
 And I started to feel proud of myself, too.
 That night, I took the diploma out of its case and I folded it up and I used it, like a bookmark, in my copy of Valley of the Dolls.

 Simone: When my first album flopped, my record label dropped me.
 My producer kicked us out of that place.
 I got a job waiting tables and moved in with my cousin in Leimert Park.
 Daisy had to move back in with her parents.

 Daisy: I just packed up my stuff from Simone’s and drove it right back to my parents’ place.
 When I walked in the front door, my mom was on the phone, smoking a cigarette.

 I said, “Hey, I’m back.”

 She said, “We got a new couch,” and then just kept on talking on the phone.

 Simone: Daisy got all of her beauty from her mother.
 Jeanne was gorgeous.
 I remember I met her a few times back then.
 Big eyes, very full lips.
 There was a sensuality to her.
 People used to always tell Daisy she looked just like her mother.
 They did look similar but I knew better than to tell Daisy that.

 I think one time I said to Daisy, “Your mom is beautiful.”

 Daisy said to me, “Yeah, beautiful and nothing else.”

-Taylor Jenkins Reid is the New York Times bestselling author of seven novels, including Daisy Jones & The Six and The Seven Husbands of Evelyn Hugo.
-She lives in Los Angeles with her husband and their daughter.
+TAYLOR JENKINS REID is the New York Times bestselling author of Malibu Rising, Daisy Jones & The Six, The Seven Husbands of Evelyn Hugo, One True Loves, Maybe in Another Life, After I Do and Forever, Interrupted.
+She lives in Los Angeles with her husband, their daughter and their dog.